 Garden Irrigation Methods, Ranked by Efficiency

 A properly watered garden is one step closer to being a healthy garden.
-However, there are many ways to water a garden and some will not only save you time and labor, but will also help conserve water.
+However, there are many ways to water a garden, some of which will not only save you time and labor, but also help conserve water.
 The following is a list of different methods, ranked in order of efficiency, and a description of each.

 Deep Soak Methods